cf7/cf7/README.md

 - ML Model: Tensorflow/Keras
 - Bundler: Webpack
 - Hosting: Heroku

+Fourier uses a Sequence-to-Sequence neural network with LSTM layers, the code for which is featured on my [Kaggle](https://kaggle.com/cf1111/fourier4).

+---

 I also already have a tiny bit of full stack experience from my senior thesis project: